UNC-Major-Lab/MSAcquisitionSimulator/README.md

 **Scan time**
 The elapsed time for a scan is equal to max(injection_time, transient_time) + scan_overhead_time.
 This models the scan time for a QExactive-like instrument.
 **Raw signals**
 The Cauchy-Lorentz distribution is used to model the peak shape for each ion.
 The raw signal is a mixture of these distributions and therefore the intensity at each m/z is equal to the sum of the contribution from each ion's distribution.
 These signals are then centroided.
+A dynamic range cut-off is applied by removing all peaks whose signal intensity is less than the intensity of the base peak (most intense peak) divided by the user-specific dynamic range.
 ####**MS2 Scan**
 Raw signals are generated for the precursor ions only.
 Fragmentation is not modeled.
 Scan time and ion abundance are computed identically as an MS1 scan.
 **Sequence determination**